Since I started writing, there’s a nagging question in my head.

 When my wife and I started taking long walks, some of our conversations became ideas for articles.
 Talking about what to write seems to help me unblock the words and awaken my muse.

 I started writing about being a father and the joys of watching my children grow up.
 About my father, who passed away just before I returned to Singapore after the lockdown.
-About wanting to find my roots and returning to where I came from.
+About wanting to find my roots and return to where I came from.

 I also started writing about writing.